2168 A Real Fictitious Spaceship.

 It quickly becomes known that 2,000 metric tons of gold had already been sold at the old market prices via futures contracts.
 The total value is equivalent to the gross national product of a small country.
 Later it turns out that the real purpose of the asteroid theft was not to sell gold, but to manipulate the markets, were the thieves probably earned much more.

-In the chaos of the *Rain of Gold* the thieves leave the asteroid.
-Their identity remaining in the dark, some facts point at state actors.
+In the chaos caused by the *Rain of Gold* the thieves leave the asteroid.
+Their identity remaining in the dark.
+Some facts point at state actors.
 There are many leads and clues, but no clear evidence.
-The real masterminds will never be publicly revealed.
+The real masterminds will never be revealed.